Custom Newton solvers#

 Visualization of Newton iterations#

-We next look at the evolution of the solutions and the error of the solution when compared to the two exact roots of the problem.
+We next look at the evolution of the solution and the error of the solution when compared to the two exact roots of the problem.

 # Plot solution for each of the iterations